-In this guide I will disassemble a Lenovo ThinkPad T480 laptop.
-I will remove the bottom case in order to upgrade the RAM, SSD and HDD for my ThinkPad T480.
+In this guide, I will disassemble a Lenovo ThinkPad T480 laptop.
+I will remove the bottom case to upgrade the RAM, SSD, and HDD for my T480.

 For the freshest produce, find us on Facebook for the latest teardown news.

-Its disassembly method is very simple.
-Like ThinkPad T470, you only need to remove the external battery first, and remove all the screws on the bottom case, then use the guitar pick to slowly open the bottom case, and there are many snaps on the back cover to securing the case to the laptop body, be careful do not break the snaps.
+Its disassembly method is very simple, just like the ThinkPad T470, you only need to remove the external battery first, and then remove all the screws on the bottom case.
+Use the guitar pick open the bottom case slowly, and there are many snaps on the back cover to securing the case to the laptop body.
+Be careful do not to break the snaps.

-Lenovo ThinkPad T480 has two available RAM slots each supporting up to 16GB of DDR4-2400 memory, that mean you can upgrade the RAM to 32GB.
+Lenovo ThinkPad T480 has two available RAM slots, each supporting up to 16GB of DDR4-2400 memory, which means you can upgrade the RAM to 32GB.
 The unit we’ve tested comes with one 8GB DDR4-2400 RAM from Samsung.

-Another version of T480 has a M.2 2280 SSD and installed via a adapter.
+Another version of ThinkPad T480 has an M.2 2280 SSD and installed via an adapter.
 Please see the ThinkPad T480 review here.